Radiologic Sciences Main Menu

 - A course schedule for the current term.
 If you are not currently enrolled in classes, please notify the department.

-Students are encouraged to take the TEAS exam as early as possible.
-Scores must be turned in to the Department of Diagnostic and Therapeutic Sciences - Radiologic Science Programs by the application deadline of January 15th.
+Students are encouraged to take the TEAS-AH exam as early as possible.
+Scores must be turned in to the Department of Diagnostic and Therapeutic Sciences - Radiologic Science Programs by the application deadline of February 1.

 Contact the Office of Testing Services by phone at 912-344-2582, by email at firstname.lastname@example.org or visit MCC 206 to schedule your exam.
 On the day of your exam, you must arrive 15 minutes prior to testing time.
 A photo ID is required for admittance to the test (Student ID, driver's license, passport, state ID).